getzola/zola/docs/content/documentation/content/section.md

 is set in a way that produces ties), then your sections will be sorted in **random** order.
 Moreover, that order is determined at build time and will change with each site rebuild.
-Thus, if there is any chance that you will iterate over your sections, you should always assign them a weight.
+Thus, if there is any chance that you will iterate over your sections, you should always assign them distinct weights.